-Written and posted on October 13, 1910, our fair-goer, Frank, is writing his girlfriend back in Chicago, expressing his “hope to see an air ship” at the county fair.
+(P-0229) Written and posted on Thursday, October 13, 1910, our fair-goer, Frank, is writing his girlfriend back in Chicago, expressing his “hope to see an air ship” at the county fair.
 Could it be that Frank had come from Chicago to see Captain Tom?
-Or maybe, he is one of those engineering students at SUI who met with the pilot earlier that week, attending the fair on Wednesday, only to be given a “Wind-Check” for the next day?
+Maybe he is one of those engineering students at SUI who met with the pilot earlier that week – attending the fair on Wednesday – only to be given a “Wind-Check” for Thursday?

 After crashing through the trees I’d have escaped OK, if the bad air pocket between the two barns had not caught the bi-plane.

-Making lemonade from lemons, the Iowa City Daily Citizen quickly dismissed the near-disaster, focusing instead on Captain Tom’s successful first flight of the day, proclaiming for Iowa City the honor of the “first city in the state to present a perfect flight in an aeroplane.”
+Making lemonade from lemons, The Iowa City Citizen quickly dismissed the near-disaster, focusing instead on Captain Tom’s successful first flight of the day – proclaiming for Iowa City the honor of the “first city in the state to present a perfect flight in an aeroplane.”

-Captain Tom recovered from his Iowa City experience in October 1910.
-As the Daily Citizen reported, the Red Devil was “taken apart and shipped back to the factory for repairs,” which cost Baldwin “in the neighborhood of $300″… leaving $1700 leftover in his pocket!
-Considering the accident could have cost him his life, I’m guessing Captain Tom left the Hawkeye State still a proud man.
+As the Daily Citizen reported, the Red Devil was “taken apart and shipped back to the factory for repairs,” which cost Captain Tom “in the neighborhood of $300″… leaving $1700 leftover in his pocket!
+Considering the accident could have cost him his life, I’m guessing the experienced pilot left the Hawkeye State still a proud man.

-As we discussed earlier, in 1909, Captain Tom needed yet another new challenge, and what better than the flying machines that other daredevils were experimenting with?
-After a few years on the road with his Red Devil (he made six different versions), and many close calls like the one he had in Iowa City, he turned his attention back to dirigibles, designing the Navy’s first successful model, the DN-I. Recognizing the need to train fliers, he managed the Curtiss School at Newport News, where one of his students was General “Billy” Mitchell.
-When the U.S. went to war, Baldwin, now 62 years old, volunteered his services becoming Chief of Army Balloon Inspection and Production, personally inspecting every balloon and airship used by the Army during the war.
+After a few more years on the road with his Red Devil – Baldwin made six different versions – and many close calls like the one he had in Iowa City, Captain Tom turned his attention back to dirigibles, designing the Navy’s first successful model, the DN-I. Recognizing the need to train fliers, he managed the Curtiss School at Newport News, where one of his students was General “Billy” Mitchell.
+When the U.S. went to war in 1917, Baldwin, now 62 years old, volunteered his services becoming Chief of Army Balloon Inspection and Production, personally inspecting every balloon and airship used by the Army during the war.